seqasim/LFPAnalysis/README.md

 Eventually, I will add a "data" folder with test data for people to play around with.

 I have never written a Python package before so I may screw up some logistical aspects of how this is organized or setup.
 I am generally trying to follow that system laid out here: https://goodresearch.dev/index.html

+Most of the Python packages you need here should come from the install for mne: https://mne.tools/stable/install/manual_install.html#manual-install

+Otherwise, consult the environment.yml file.

+Some important misc notes if you're on MINERVA (I will compile here as I go and make a more comprehensive guide to using Minerva later):

+1. Make sure your conda environment points away from the default /hpc/user/ directory as this runs out of space quite quickly.
+See: https://labs.icahn.mssm.edu/minervalab/documentation/conda/